DanielDubon/compilers-2025_Dubon/compiscript/program/my-ide-app/README.md

-# IDE App
+# Compiscript IDE App
-The implemented IDE App is a simple Integrated Development Environment (IDE) built with React and TypeScript.
-It allows users to write, compile, and manage their code efficiently.
-The application features a code editor, compilation output display, and a toolbar for various actions.
+This is a modern Integrated Development Environment (IDE) for Compiscript, built with React and TypeScript.
+It allows users to write, compile, and manage Compiscript code efficiently.
+The application features a Sublime Text-style code editor with syntax highlighting, compilation output display, and a toolbar for actions.

 ## Features

-- **Code Editor**: A text area for users to write their code with syntax highlighting.
+- **Sublime Text-style Code Editor**: Write code with line numbers and syntax highlighting for keywords, numbers, strings, booleans (orange), and comments (verde).
-- **Compilation Output**: Displays the results of the compilation process, including errors and output.
+- **Compilation Output**: Displays the results of the compilation process, including errors and output, with colorized error messages.
-- **Toolbar**: Contains buttons for compiling code, saving files, and other functionalities.
+- **Toolbar**: Contains a button for compiling code.
-- **File Management**: Utility functions for saving and loading code files from the local filesystem.
+- **Backend Integration**: Communicates with a Python/Flask backend that runs the Compiscript compiler and returns output/errors.

 ## Project Structure